-To answer the question when do deer lose their antlers, we must first answer the question how do deer shed antlers.
-To answer this question, it is important first to consider what deer antlers are used for.
-Like in many other animals, deer use their antlers as weapons during the mating season.
+Like many other animals, deer use their antlers as weapons during the mating season.
 This means that mature male bucks fight each other for the chance to mate with females using their antlers.
 In this regard, the levels of testosterone in a deer’s body will have a direct impact on the growth of antlers.

 So Why Do Deer Shed Their Antlers?

-A significant body of research conducted on why deer shed antlers reveal that older deer shed antlers faster than younger deer.
-In fact, a whopping 62% of deer aged 3½ and older shed their antlers faster than younger deer.
+A significant body of research conducted on why deer shed antlers reveals that older deer shed antlers faster than younger deer.
+In fact, a whopping 62% of deer, which are aged 3½ and older, shed their antlers faster than younger deer.

-Now that you know the how and the why it is time to answer the question when do deer shed antlers.
-The answer the question depends on a number of factors, which I have highlighted below.
+The answer to the question depends on a number of factors, which I have highlighted below.

 As stated above, older deer shed antlers earlier than younger deer.
 In this regard, deer aged 3½ shed their antlers in mid-December.
-Therefore, one of the best times to go antler hunting is in mid-December.
+Therefore, one of the best times to go shed hunting is mid-December.

-On the other hand, as you make you way down to the south where the temperatures are moderate, antler shedding takes some time to begin.
-Generally, in areas with moderate temperatures, deer start losing their antlers in mid-January to February.
+On the other hand, as you make your way down to the south, where the temperatures are moderate, antler shedding takes some time to begin.

 Deer that inhabit the hot Southern States have to wait until the beginning of March to lose their antlers.
 In these areas, the antler shedding season can run from early March to mid-April.

-However, in areas with large deer populations, the deer tend to shed their antlers earlier and in most cases in mid-December.
-The reason for this is that areas with large population of deer are characterized by poor nutrition, which affects when deer shed antlers.
+However, in areas with large deer populations, the deer tend to shed their antlers earlier and, in most cases, in mid-December.
+This is because areas with a large population of deer are characterized by poor nutrition, which affects when deer shed antlers.

-The bottom line is that there is no universal answer to when do bucks lose their antlers.
-However, it is generally accepted that the shedding of antlers occurs between the months of December and April.
-The exact time will depend on a number of factors including the ones I have highlighted above.
+The bottom line is that there is no universal answer to when bucks lose their antlers.
+However, it is generally accepted that the shedding of antlers occurs between December and March.
+The exact time will depend on many factors, including the ones I have highlighted above.

 Tips On Finding Shed Deer Antlers

 It is the desire of every hunter to find as many deer antlers as is humanly possible.
-However, not every hunter ends up getting their prize.
-If you want to be successful in your antler hunting, below are some useful tips.
+However, not all shed hunters end up getting their prize.
+If you want to succeed in your antler hunting, below are some useful tips.

 Know Where To Look

-The number one reason why you are not successful in your antler hunting endeavors is you are looking in the wrong places.
+The number one reason you are not successful in your shed hunting endeavors is that you are looking in the wrong places.
 Knowing where to look is important if you want to find deer antlers.
-There are several spots you should prioritize when searching deer antlers.
+There are several spots you should prioritize when searching for deer antlers.

 Number one is deer bedding areas.
-During winter deer spend most of their times sleeping in an effort to conserve energy.
-Therefore, to increase your chances of finding antlers search deer bedding areas.
-In most cases, deer will choose coniferous forests as their preferred bedding areas.
+During winter, deer spend most of their time sleeping to conserve energy.
+Therefore, to increase your chances of finding antlers, search deer bedding areas.
+In most cases, deer choose coniferous forests as their preferred bedding areas.

-Another spot that you are likely to find deer antlers is in trails that have obstacles, such as fences.
-Antlers fall off due to sudden movements such as when a deer jumps.
-Therefore, search trails that have obstacles.
+Another spot where you are likely to find deer antlers is on trails with obstacles, such as fences.
+Antlers fall off due to sudden movements, such as when a deer jumps.
+Therefore, search for trails that have obstacles.